‘RHOA’ Season 9 Reunion Show: ‘Holy S**t! Some Stuff Came Out,’ Says Andy Cohen

 A post shared by Real Housewives Of Atlanta ???? (@realhousewivesatlanta) on

-What was the information that came out and whom was it about?
-It could have concerned the allegations that have been thrown around between Kandi Burruss, Phaedra Parks and Porsha Williams this past season.
+What was the information that came out and who was it about?
+It could have concerned the allegations that have been thrown around between Kandi Burruss, Phaedra Parks, and Porsha Williams this past season.
 On Friday morning, a blogger, via an Instagram post that used photos from last season’s reunion show, reported that it got heated when Kandi confronted Phaedra and Porsha, who call themselves “Frick and Frack,” about what they said about her.

 Confirmed Tea ☕???? ; The Discussion Between Kandi, Porsha & Phaedra Got Extremely Heated During Last Nights Reunion Tapping ???????? #RHOAReunion #RHOA #KandiBurruss #PorshaWilliams #PhaedraParks #FrickAndFrack